 What do I need to know about the advance child tax credit payment?

 - The IRS will distribute payments using the information that the IRS has on file for each eligible individual or family.

-- For most of the recipients, payments will be deposited directly into the same bank account that they have most recently used to receive a tax refund or monthly Social Security payment.
+- For most of the recipients, payments will be deposited directly into the same bank account that they have most recently used to receive a stimulus payment, tax refund or monthly Social Security payment.
 Others will receive paper checks or prepaid debit cards in the mail, at the address that the IRS has on file for that individual.

 - Direct deposits are posted for open accounts on the effective date set by the Treasury.

 Depending on your family's eligibility, you could receive a $250 or $300 check for each dependent, monthly, through the end of the year, with another lump sum in 2022.
 The tax credit will temporarily increase from $2,000 to $3,000 per child ($3,600 for children 5 years old and younger) for the 2021 year.
 It also authorizes these payments to families from July to December.

 Am I eligible, and when will my payment arrive?

 Contact the IRS.
 For the most up-to-date information on the child tax credit advance payments, visit the IRS website.